Phoenix Mayor Apologizes After Video Of Police Drawing Gun On Family Over Stolen Doll

 The filing from the family alleges that Ames was thrown against a vehicle and kicked so hard that he collapsed before a police officer "kept his knee between the father's legs.
 He punched the father very hard in the back for no reason," the parents' lawyer, Thomas Horne, wrote in the claim.

-Harper passed off her baby to a bystander before police handcuffed her and her fiancé and they were placed in police patrol car.
+Harper passed off her baby to a bystander before police handcuffed her and her fiancé and they were placed in a police patrol car.

 "I could have shot you in front of your f***ing kids," an officer said to her, according to the family's claim.